Jeewes/dragger/README.md

-dragger
+Dragger
 =======

-Dragger is a bookmarklet script which lets you to drag and drop elements in a page.
+Dragger is a bookmarklet script which lets you to drag and drop elements on a page.
+It's a convinient way to try out new position for an element in a layout.

 ## Usage